Things Are So Bad For Unaccompanied Kids Seeking US Asylum That The UN Might Step In To Help

 The Trump administration continues to use detention as a deterrence, but Reuters reported that the Department of Homeland Security is taking a number of harsher steps, including ending a program that lets children apply for asylum while still in their home countries and proposing an end to limitations on the amount of time children can be held in detention centers.

-The administration’s approach to undocumented minors came in for criticism recently after agents detained a 10-year-old girl following surgery at a Texas hospital.
+The administration’s approach to undocumented minors was criticized recently after agents detained a 10-year-old girl following surgery at a Texas hospital.
 Federal authorities released the girl, Rosa Maria Hernandez, after the ACLU filed a federal lawsuit demanding she be freed.

 Activists working along the border said international officials have made clear for months they are concerned with the Trump administration’s approach to asylum-seekers and refugees.
-Beginning in March, UNHCR staff began a tour of border “hospitality providers” — organizations that provide short-term housing and relocation assistance to asylum seekers released by DHS.
+Beginning in March, UNHCR staff began a tour of border “hospitality providers” — organizations that provide short-term housing and relocation assistance to asylum-seekers released by DHS.
 Those visits came at the same time that immigration attorneys and activists were first hearing reports that Customs and Border Patrol agents were turning away asylum-seekers from border checkpoints, which activists have charged is in violation of international law.

 In late summer, UNHCR convened a meeting of these and other human rights activists in El Paso, Texas, to assess the challenges refugee and asylum groups face and identify ways it can assist them.